Unbabel/OpenKiwi/README.md

 ## Getting Started

-Detailed usage examples and instructions can be seen in the full documentation.
+Detailed usage examples and instructions can be seen in the [Full Documentation](https://unbabel.github.io/OpenKiwi/index.html).
-TODO: Insert link to documentation

 ## Pre-trained models

 We provide pre-trained models with the corresponding pre-processed datasets and configuration files.
-These can be seen in TODO: INSERT link to location
+You can easily reproduce our numbers in the WMT18 word-level task by following the instructions available [here](https://unbabel.github.io/OpenKiwi/reproduce.html)

 ## Contribution

 We welcome contributions to improve OpenKiwi.
-Please refer to [contributing](CONTRIBUTING.md) for quick instructions or to TODO: Insert link to documentation for more detailed instructions on how to set up your development environment.
+Please refer to [contributing](CONTRIBUTING.md) for quick instructions or to [contributing instructions](https://unbabel.github.io/OpenKiwi/contributing/contributing.html) for more detailed instructions on how to set up your development environment.

 ## License